 This business supports us so that we can continue to support the community in a variety of ways.
 We are a for-profit business by legal definition because we need to make a living and keep a roof over our heads.
 But we are deeply committed to the people and also involved in a variety of community endeavours, so supporting us means you are also supporting the People.

 We steer away from providing any ceremonial information on our website with few exceptions.
 TLTP does NOT sell ceremony.
 We will help if we can, but will always encourage you to seek the guidance of an Elder in your own community, if possible.
 If you have questions we will be happy to answer them to the best of our ability, or direct you to someone who may be able to help.

-PLEASE REMEMBER, whenever you ask for or are gifted with a teaching in this way, or by anyone else, it is always appropriate to make an offering of Semah.
+PLEASE REMEMBER, whenever you ask for or are gifted with a teaching it is always appropriate to make an offering of Semah.
 If you can't do it in person, an offering to Mother Earth is an appropriate alternative.

 All our herbal products are either purchased from organic or ethically wildcrafted sources.
 Many are also certified Kosher.
 Whenever possible, we purchase from Indigenous harvesters and suppliers and are always ready to help new Indigenous entrepreneurs.
 Many of our products are locally sourced but, if demand outweighs supply, we sometimes import herbs from trusted sources outside the region.
 Above all else, we pride ourselves on quality and service and have established a solid reputation over the years.